-Though we will admittedly go to sea in almost anything that floats – nearly anywhere, we now operate primarily in Croatia aboard modern charter yachts in the 50+ foot range.
-These boats have 5 double cabins and most modern conveniences.
+Though we will admittedly go to sea in almost anything that floats – and nearly anywhere, we operate primarily in Croatia aboard modern charter yachts in the 50+ foot range.
+The charter boats have 5 double cabins and most modern conveniences.
 There is also a large saloon, which can sleep two people, plus plenty of room in the cockpit and on deck for those wishing to sleep under the stars.
 We are usually a fairly international group on board.
 We will keep it to 10 people max.
-If there is solid interest beyond those numbers we’ll consider launching a second boat – making it a regatta!

 Life on board revolves around rest, recreation and reflection.
 Our aim is to create a safe environment where we can truly be ourselves, unwind, reflect and examine our life direction in a non-threatening way.
 We really value good food, a cold beer in the heat of the day and a decent glas of wine with the meal.
 We therefor have a generous food budget.
 With a dedicated cook on board we attempt to provide the best possible meals within the constrains of a small galley and limited cold storage on board.
 We serve an international cuisine focusing on good local produce.
 If possible we’ll also barbecue a couple of evenings.
 Meal times tend to be one of the highlights of the day.
 If you have any dietary restrictions please do not hesitate to let us know in good advance.
 We will do our utmost to provide alternatives for you.